|

 challenges are incredibly infrequent as well.
 In the eleven years

 being challenged.
-That equates to just under 580 challenges per
+That equates to an average of just under 460

 year.